Matt-Mf/app-meteo-node/README.md

 ----------

-This app accept for input a city name and respond with a temperature value (Celsius) fetched from OpenWeatherMap API.
+This app accept in input a city name and respond with a temperature value (Celsius) fetched from OpenWeatherMap API.

 ![Image](/blob/image.jpg)